 There’s nothing that a bit of fresh air can’t fix.
 Take regular breaks to stretch your legs by going on short walks outside.
 But the most important thing, is leave your phone at home.
 Think of it as forced no-screen time.
 It will help you reset and recharge, and is often a great way to help clear your mind and make way for brilliant new ideas.

-Unplug and switch off
+Unplug and switch off when you are done working

 Just because you work from home, doesn’t mean you work 24/7.
 Have the restraint to stop working at an appropriate time, and really switch off.
 That means not answering phone calls after hours, keeping your computer away and definitely not checking your emails before going to sleep.
 If you have clients in other time zones, you may have occasional late night meetings, but try limiting that to once per week.